emiliodicaprio/xhptdc8_babel/util/README.md

 1. Using MS Visual Studio compatible version, open the solution file: `/util/util_msvscpp/util_msvscpp.sln`
 2. Select the needed _Configuration_ and _Environment_ to build.
 3. Hit _Build util_, and check the .lib & .dll files are found in the corresponsing directory as per the table above.

+### github Building Action
+github [Building Action: Util Test MSBuild](https://github.com/cronologic-de/xhptdc8_babel/blob/main/.github/workflows/util_test_msbuild.yml) is created to build `util_test` project as following:
+1. Using MSBuild.
+2. It builds the code automatically with relevant code update.
+3. It builds the `Release` configuration of both `x86` and `x64` environments.
+4. It copies and checkin the output EXE files to './util/bin/x86' or './util/bin/x64' corresponding directory.

 ### Running the Application
 * Make sure you have both `xhptdc8_util.dll/xhptdc8_util_64.dll` and `xhptdc8_driver.dll/xhptdc8_driver_64.dll` _corresponding Platform DLL_ in the application output directory.